 - As a result of a significant increase in applications processed by VAC in recent years, the Board has seen a 45% increase in the amount of applications received since 2020. - In 2018-2019 the Board had 1,500 pending cases.
-In 2023-2024 the Board reached 7,742 pending cases. - To mitigate these workload pressures, the Board explored new ways of working and sought additional funding to support the long-term effective delivery of its program.
+As of April 1 2025, the Board had 10,428 pending cases. - To mitigate these workload pressures, the Board explored new ways of working and sought additional funding to support the long-term effective delivery of its program.
 Through Budget 2023, the Board secured \$59.9 M over five years and \$3.7 M ongoing.
-In addition to increasing the number of Board staff, this funding has allowed for the hiring of temporary Board Members to hear more cases and issue more decisions on behalf of Veterans. - The Board has service standards related to wait times, including: - \circ to issue decisions within six weeks of the Hearing, and - to issue decisions within 16 weeks of the applicant/representative notifying the Board that the case is ready to be heard.
+In addition to increasing the number of Board staff, this funding has allowed for the hiring of temporary Board Members to hear more cases and issue more decisions on behalf of Veterans. - The Board has service standards related to wait times, including: - o to issue decisions within six weeks of the Hearing, and - to issue decisions within 16 weeks of the applicant/representative notifying the Board that the case is ready to be heard.